Mexico Gives Ecuadoran Ex-VP Asylum Amid Diplomatic Row - UrduPoint

 -

-Australia says Israeli information on aid worker death 'not sufficient'3 minutes ago
+US says truce talks on, after Gaza aid worker death outcry2 minutes ago

 -